 Shelby County Arts Council

-Since the Arts Council opened its doors in a rented storefront in the town of Columbiana in 2005, the organization has served over 8,000 children, youth and adults in a variety of arts education programs including oil, acrylic and watercolor painting, drawing, pottery, jewelry making, theatre camps, creative writing and guitar/ violin/ piano/ voice lessons as well as exposing the citizens of Shelby County to student, local, and visiting gallery exhibitions.
-The Arts Council has a growing outreach program that takes arts education to Shelby County schools and home-schooled students, senior citizen centers and juvenile detention facilities – widening the already considerable influence of the Arts Council.
+Since the SCAC opened its doors in a rented storefront in the town of Columbiana in 2005, the organization has served thousands of children, youth and adults in a variety of arts education programs including painting, drawing, pottery, jewelry making, music lessons, theater camps, photography and more.
+The EBSCO Fine Art Gallery located in the Shelby County Arts Center, (the new home of the SCAC) also features rotating art exhibits by local and regional artists.
+The SCAC also maintains growing outreach programs that takes arts education to Shelby County schools, special needs students, senior citizen centers, and juvenile detention facilities.
+Join us in celebrating our mission: Imagine, Create & Inspire!